rpajanssen/api-test-examples/jax-rs-spring-cloud-contract/README.md

   selected Groovy in this example project.
 Check out the Spring documentation for all the options, there are many!

 You are good to go!
-Rune the maven integration test command and check the build directory (target) for a folder _generated-test-resources_.
+Run the maven integration test command and check the build directory (target) for a folder _generated-test-resources_.
 In that folder you will find the generated integration tests and in the surefire-reports folder you will find the test reports, they will have been run by the maven test command.